Trump Will Win Again. No Way He'll Win. Be Wary Of 2020 Election Predictions

 The presidential race is not the only one we see through a glass darkly.
 We do not know whether Republicans or Democrats will win the majority in either chamber of Congress.
 We can run the numbers and calculate probabilities based on polls and past experience.
 But we are left saying both chambers will most likely retain their current majorities, possibly with narrower margins.

-Such a ho-hum, belt-and-suspenders prediction, is not going to mesmerize all those "eyeballs" that all media now pursue and perseverate over.
-Nothing has the allure of a confident – even if unreliable – prediction about the presidency.
+Such a ho-hum, belt-and-suspenders prediction is not going to mesmerize all those "eyeballs" that all media now pursue and perseverate on.
+Nothing has the allure of a confident — even if unreliable — prediction about the presidency.

 2016 surprises